grocy/grocy-desktop/README.md

 If you want to have grocy-desktop on more than one machine, you can enable synchronization of all user data via `File -> Enable user data synchronization`.
 All user data will be exported to the selected directory an closing the application and restored on application start (e. g. use any cloud-synced directory for that).

+## Motivation

+grocy is a selfhosted PHP web application, so normally runs on webservers.
+If you are not so familiar with the technical things regarding webservers, but just want to have grocy running like a normal (Windows) desktop application, this is what you need.

 ## Things worth to know

 ### How this works technically